 Gas Fireplaces and Stoves

-Gas fireplaces uses natural gas to burn which is cleaner than burning wood and much more convenient.
+Gas fireplaces use natural gas to burn, which is cleaner and much more convenient than burning wood.
 They turn on with just a flip of a switch.

-Gas burning stoves and appliances are cleaner burning than wood however the excavation of natural has called fracking has severe negative environmental impact.
+Gas burning stoves and appliances are cleaner burning than wood however, the excavation of natural gas called fracking has severe negative environmental impact.
 Natural gas is also poisonous if too much is released into the air and can even be fatal.
 Natural gas is also a nonrenewable resource and contains up to 95% methane which is a toxic green house gas.

 Natural gas fireplaces are considered eco-friendly because they are clean burning however, they have the biggest indirect environmental impact of all the eco-friendly options on the market today.

 Nearly all fireplaces made after 1990 are far more energy efficient and eco-friendly than older models due to the Clean Air Act of the 1980's.
-However, there are certainly models of eco-friendly fireplaces that are more eco-friendly than others.
+However, there are certainly fireplace models that are more eco-friendly than others.
 Direct vs indirect ecological impact must be taken into consideration when choosing a fireplace.

-The top three most eco-friendly fireplaces in our opinion are electric, ethanol burning, and pellet burning.
+In our professional opinion, the top three most eco-friendly fireplaces are electric, ethanol burning, and pellet burning.